Skip to Main Content

 • Help with feeding tubes

 Hospice services are available to people who face a six-month prognosis, although services can be declined if a situation changes and recovery becomes possible.
-The purpose of hospice is to ease physical pain and help a person prepare for the end.
+The purpose of hospice is to ease physical pain and help a person prepare for the end of life.
 You can receive hospice care in your own home, in the home of a family member, or in a care facility.
 The Hospice Benefit covers all costs associated with visits from your:

 • Hospice physician